d-uzlov/k8s-homelab/storage/democratic-csi/readme.md

 - - This is likely because it needs to be able to access web UI.
 - Set `Allow all sudo commands with no password`
 - Clear `Allow all sudo commands`
-- Set up account groups to allow web ui login
+- Set up account groups to allow web-ui login
 - - `builtin_administrators,builtin_users,admin,root,wheel`
 - - Maybe only some of the groups are needed